Darcy Kuemper: Professional

-Minnesota Wild
+Minnesota Wild (2012–2017)

 On May 26, 2011, Kuemper signed a three-year, entry-level contract with the Minnesota Wild.
 On October 13, 2011, he was loaned to the Ontario Reign of the ECHL.
 Kuemper was later recalled by the Wild on November 12, 2011.

 Kuemper was recalled by the Wild on February 12, 2013.
 After then-backup goaltender Josh Harding had been ill due to complications from multiple sclerosis treatment, the Wild recalled Kuemper to start the same night to relieve Harding and the team's starting goaltender, Niklas Bäckström.
 Five days later, on February 17, Kuemper made 29 saves on 31 shots to earn his first career NHL win against the Detroit Red Wings.

 On May 1, 2013, Kuemper was again recalled by the Wild to back up Josh Harding, who was starting as a result of an injury to Niklas Bäckström.
-On May 7, Kuemper made his Stanley Cup playoff debut when he replaced Harding, who had suffered a left leg injury in the first period of a game against the Chicago Blackhawks.
+On May 7, Kuemper made his Stanley Cup playoffs debut when he replaced Harding, who had suffered a left leg injury in the first period of a game against the Chicago Blackhawks.

-In the next season's playoffs, in 2014, Kuemper started in Game 3 of the Wild's Western Conference Quarter-finals matchup against the Colorado Avalanche, replacing Ilya Bryzgalov.
-Kuemper recorded a shutout in the game, and continued to start for the Wild until sustaining an injury in the third period of Game 7 of the same series.
+In the next season's playoffs, in 2014, Kuemper started in game 3 of the Wild's Western Conference first round matchup against the Colorado Avalanche, replacing Ilya Bryzgalov.
+Kuemper recorded a shutout in the game, and continued to start for the Wild until sustaining an injury in the third period of game 7 of the same series.
 Bryzgalov replaced Kuemper again and was credited with the win upon Minnesota's overtime victory.
 The following season, Kuemper opened as Minnesota's starter with Bryzgalov departed and Harding unable to play.
-However, Kuemper struggled, and Minnesota traded for Devan Dubnyk, who immediately became the starter.
+However, Kuemper struggled, and Minnesota traded for Devan Dubnyk, who immediately became the starting goaltender.
 Kuemper and Niklas Bäckström finished the season splitting time as Dubnyk's backup.

-Los Angeles Kings
+Los Angeles Kings (2017–2018)

 On July 1, 2017, Kuemper agreed to a one-year, $650,000 contract with the Los Angeles Kings.
 In the 2017–18 season, Kuemper excelled in the backup role with the Kings, recording 10 wins in 19 appearances.